mysterious588/Animals-Classification-Deep-Learning/README.md

 RESNET18: 93%
 ### Data
 The data is separated into 12 classes, each contains a different animal.
+Current animals are: dogs, dragons, goats, horses, monkeys, oxes, pigs, rabbits, ratts, roosters, snakes, tigers.
-The data is also separated into trining/test/validation. https://drive.google.com/file/d/1Bjope31ZX9p4jXyaYK6CazIOGcYhOjI6/view
+The data is also separated into training/test/validation. https://drive.google.com/file/d/1Bjope31ZX9p4jXyaYK6CazIOGcYhOjI6/view